The Magic of Python Variables

 SnakeCase

-SnakeCase is where you replace spaces in the words in a variable names to an underscore.
-This is the standard naming convention for variables, functions, and methods in Python.
+In SnakeCase, spaces between words in a variable name are replaced with an underscore (_).
+Everything is written in lowercase.
+This is the standard way to name variables, functions, and methods in Python.

 PascalCase